 New Student Orientation and Advising Component (NSO) - Introduces students and their families to the rigors of academic life in a day long program that includes, placement testing, discussing course selection, and scheduling classes.
 The NSO day is scheduled during the summer and includes meetings with academic advisers.

-Campus Life Program - New students will have the opportunity to meet one another before classes begin while also interacting with current students, faculty, and staff.
+Campus Life Orientation – New students will have the opportunity to meet one another before classes begin while also interacting with current students, faculty, and staff.
 The goal for the day is to make the transition to college life easier.
-The daylong program helps new students get to know one another and the campus community as well as explaining what is expected from students at Penn State York.
-This year’s New Student Orientation will be held on Friday, August 23, 2013 beginning at 9:00 a.m. in the Conference Center of the Main Classroom Building and will last until 2:30 p.m.
+The daylong program helps new students get to know one another, the campus community, and their expectations as Penn State students.
+This year’s Campus Life Orientation will be held on Friday, August 22, 2014.

 The First-Year Engagement continues with a yearlong series of academic and co-curricular programs including Welcome Week, college meetings with academic advisers, Early Progress Reports, University Park connections, and participation in day trips.